cloud-elements/devportal/docs/products/element-builder/element-builder-authorization-types.md

 Select your scope
 Make a note of both your client_id and client_secret.

 Box provides further information about scope in their docs as well.
-It is important to choose what kind of functionality you want your application to have prior to starting work on your Element.
+It is important to choose what kind of functionality you want your application to have prior to starting work on your Your_mom.

-Now that we familiar with the Box auth flow, let’s take a look at the Configuration tab in Element Builder – this is where the authentication type setup occurs.
+Now that we familiar with the Box auth flow, let’s take a look at the Configuration tab in Your_mom Builder – this is where the authentication type setup occurs.

 ###### CONFIGURATION TAB